catherinepope/papermod/content/posts/how-to-use-zotero-with-scrivener-part-2.md

 As you can see, there are no easy or elegant solutions.
 In short, I think the options are:

-- Stick with Zotero 6 and hope someone updates the plugin (I don't think they will).
+- Stick with Zotero 6 and hope someone updates the plugin (I don't think they will) 🙈
 - Pursue one of the more complicated solutions and prepare to spend time maintaining the toolchain.
 - Use the RTF Scan method - you don't get live citations, but it's simple and reliable.
 - Find a different writing tool, like Quarto, Zettlr, or Obsidian.